Phani-TrainingPrograms/DevOps-HydBactchJan24/README.md

 1. It needs a heavy infra to showcase the application.
 2. The Complete pipeline is done by a team of testers, DevOps engineers and QAT teams.
 3. It is a collaborative work to make UR services hosted in a K8s Server.
 It is not user friendly.
 But there are independent 3rd party UI tools that can manage this infrastructure.

+# Microservices:
+1. They are small scale apps that are created while breaking down large app into smaller modular units which are designed to work independently of one another.
+2. With the new development methodologies, where the final product is never understood and only small updations of app happen over short intervals of time, microservices are the way to go.
+3. UR Service is hosted insider the serverless environment registered under a service broker who publishes your services and allows customer to discover the services based on their search engines and the service providers they are having business with.
+4. Microservices can be developed under various technologies like Java-Springboot, .NET CORE and .NET WEB API and other open source projects like NODEJS-EXPRESS , NESTJS and many more.
+5. Our example will be on .NET CORE to develop an ASP.NET CORE WEB API Project that will connect a SQL server database.
+We will have 2 Docker containers that will have our App in one Docker image and the SQL server in another docker image.
+They both will be integrated using a language called YAML.
+We use Docker Compose tool to orchestrate the interaction between the .NET CORE and SQL server database.
+6. U can try creating a REACT App that consumes this REST API.
+U will additional middleware like CORS and other DI tools.

+#### The software requirements:
+1. Windows 10 or later
+2. Visual Studio 2022 as docker support is provided from it.
+3. Docker for Windows.
+4. Docker tools for Visual Studio.

+### How to create the App:
+1. VS 2022 should be selected.
+Create a ASP.NET CORE Web API project
+2. Better go for CODE FIRST Approach to create the data classes.
+Include the requried EF Tools
+3. Implement the DBContext and provide the required DI feature into Program.cs
+4. If connecting to SQL server, we will create an YAML file for downloading image of SQL server in the Docker compose.
+5. Expose the service to be called by any Application.